Answers to Common Oil Leak Questions

 What are some things I can do to determine how bad my engine oil leak is?

-First get into the habit of checking your engine oil regularly.
+First get into the habit of checking your engine oil regularly and getting routine oil changes.
 Most vehicles have a dipstick that will indicate your oil level manually.
 Your oil level should be in between the two notches or lines on your dipstick.
 If you have a low engine oil level, the oil will only mark toward the tip of the dipstick.
 Sometimes if your engine oil is really low, you won’t even have an indication of oil on your dipstick.
 If that is ever the case, you can add a quart or a liter of the recommended oil for your vehicle.
 Start by adding half of the bottle and checking the level with the dipstick.
 Add more as needed.
 Some vehicles are not equipped with a dipstick and have an electronic sensor that detects the engine oil level.
 The process is the same, just check your owner’s manual on how to check the engine oil level through your vehicle’s onboard computer system.

 My Car has an oil leak.
 Is it safe to drive?

 The long answer is that it depends on several factors.
 The short answer is yes!
 We highly recommend consulting with a professional automotive repair shop before you do any extensive driving.
 Unless your vehicle has an excessive oil leak from the engine, you should be able to drive the vehicle short distances.
 If you see a large pool of oil underneath your car that is more than the palm of your hand after letting the car sit overnight or you hear ticking or knocking coming from the engine you should consider having your vehicle towed to a professional automotive repair shop for them to perform an engine oil leak inspection to determine the severity.

 I hear some noise coming from my engine…